snsaiphoo/binf6110_assignment2/README.md

 ## Introduction
 _Saccharomyces cerevisiae_, commonly known as brewer’s yeast, plays a central role in the production of sherry-style wines [1].
 During biological wine aging, specialized flor yeast strains form a floating biofilm layer, referred to as a velum, on the surface of fortified wine [1].
 This allows the yeast to survive oxidative stress and high ethanol levels that occur during aging.
 Unlike fermentative yeast strains, which rely primarily on sugars for energy, flor yeast utilizes ethanol and glycerol as carbon sources under oxidative stress, playing a part in both survival and the biochemical characteristics of sherry wines [1].

 The dataset analyzed in this study is derived from a transcriptomic investigation of gene expression changes during a 71-day biological wine-aging process [1].
-RNA-seq samples were collected at three distinct stages of velum development: Stage 1 (10 days, thin biofilm), Stage 2 (45 days, thin biofilm), and Stage 3 (71 days, mature biofilm).
+RNA-seq samples were collected at three distinct stages of velum development: Stage 1 (10 days, early biofilm), Stage 2 (45 days, thin biofilm), and Stage 3 (71 days, mature biofilm).
 These stages reflect progressive biofilm maturation and physiological adaptation.
 Assessing gene expression changes across these time points helps identify regulatory mechanisms underlying stress responses, metabolic transitions, and biofilm structural development.

 Transcriptomic analysis provides a comprehensive overview of global gene activity and enables investigation of changes in gene expression patterns in response to environmental and physiological stressors [2].
 In the context of flor yeast, discovering these transcriptional changes is important for identifying pathways that facilitate oxidative adaptation and prolonged survival during wine aging.

-The objective of this analysis is to evaluate differential gene expression across stages and identify biological processes and pathways associated with velum maturation.
-By using differential expression analysis with functional annotation, this analysis seeks to characterize the transcriptional mechanisms underlying flor yeast adaptation.
+The objective of this analysis is to evaluate differential gene expression across stages and identify biological processes and pathways associated with biofilm maturation.
+By integrating differential expression analysis with functional annotation, this study aims to interpret gene-level changes in a biological context and characterize the transcriptional mechanisms underlying flor yeast adaptation.

 ### Design Rationale
 Quality control was performed using `FastQC` on raw RNA-seq reads [3] in accordance with established RNA-seq best-practice guidelines [4].
 This was to assess per-base sequence quality, GC content distribution, adapter contamination, overrepresented sequences, and duplication levels prior to downstream analysis.